Leo-Aqua/Hamburger-troll-virus/README.md

 #What it does

-It lets your pc say "HAMBURGER" every 5 seconds after a login
+It let's your PC say "HAMBURGER" every 5 seconds with full volume after login or reboot

 # FAQ
  Is it dangerous?